 Better yet, if you spend this play time with friends or co-workers, you’ll all recharge at the same time, learning to be more empathic, creative and excited about work.

 So don’t think bad of yourself for letting lunch break run long – form a company basketball team instead and make more room for play in your life.
 It’ll keep you healthy and productive.

 Brené’s wisdom lies, as always, in the details.
 Clever paragraphs, short alliterations, even single lines can entirely transform your perspective on a topic.
 Even more stunningly, it’s not like this happens just once, but multiple times as you read on.
-Highly recommended, I’m a huge fan of her work.
+The Gifts Of Imperfection is highly recommended, I’m a huge fan of her work.

 What else can you learn from the blinks?

 - The three C’s of being an authentic person

 - What perfection really is about (and how to get rid of it)